MDAnalysis/MDAnalysisWorkshop-Intro0.5Day/blender/MolecularDynamics.md

 https://github.com/BradyAJohnston/MDAnalysisWorkshop-Intro0.5Day/assets/36021261/1b0e1273-9bf2-44c6-95a7-9edf933807b8

-There is not time to go in depth in this tutorial on how node graphs work - please see the [documentation](https://bradyajohnston.github.io/MolecularNodes) for more details and tutorials.
+> There is not time to go in depth in this tutorial on how node graphs work - please see the [documentation](https://bradyajohnston.github.io/MolecularNodes) for more details and tutorials.

+#### Selections

+Most nodes will take an optional `Selection` input.
+This allows you to apply an animation or a style to specific subset of atoms within the structure.

+To access the selections, use the add menu (<kbd>Shift</kbd> + <kbd>A</kbd>) and use `Molecular Nodes` -> `Selections`.
+We will add the `Element` selection node.

 ### Subframes